The GOP Wants to Pass Trump’s Tax Cuts This Week. Here’s What They Need to Do.

-With President Trump generating new controversies on a daily, and sometimes even hourly basis, it’s easy to lose track of the fact that as he’s simultaneously promoting a tax “reform” plan that amounts to giving the rich a huge tax cut.
+With President Trump generating new controversies on a daily (sometimes even hourly) basis, it’s easy to lose track of the fact that he’s simultaneously promoting a tax “reform” plan that amounts to giving the rich a huge tax cut.
 If you get your news directly from the president’s Twitter feed, this process is going swimmingly:

-Many actual news outlets agree that there’s a decent chance congressional Republicans will put tax reform legislation on President Trump’s desk.
-But what Trump refers to as making “just a few changes” is a complex and precarious process that still results in legislation that is most beneficial to corporation and the wealthy.
+Many actual news outlets agree that there’s a decent chance congressional Republicans will put tax-reform legislation on President Trump’s desk.
+But what Trump refers to as making “just a few changes” is a complex and precarious process that still result in legislation that is most beneficial to corporations and the wealthy.

 Here’s an overview of where things stand in the push to make Republican lawmakers’ dreams of not being yelled at by their donors a reality.